-Post-acquisition integration in Poland covers standard procedures and actions such as updates of relevant public registers, notifications of authorities and contractual parties, financing, tax, accounting, employment and IT integration.
+Post-acquisition integration in Poland covers standard procedures and actions such as updates of relevant public registers, notifications of authorities and contractual parties, financing, tax, accounting, employment and IT integration, as well as an update of the beneficial ownership register.
 These aspects should be analyzed in advance of the process and planned in detail well before initiation of the integration, particularly in the case of regulated business requiring specific permits.
 The parties may need to develop a plan and agree on a certain transition of agreements to establish the rights and obligations of each party to operate the business until the completion of the transfer of permits.